m-aXimilian/pixelarium/doc/index.md

 # Synopsis

-Pixelarium strives to be a batteries-included visualizer application to be used in conjunction with an external algorithm.
+Pixelarium strives to be a batteries-included visualizer application used in conjunction with an externally implemented and linked arbitrary functionality.
-It can be linked e.g. against a library containing arbitrary functionally.
+It can be linked e.g. against a library containing arbitrary functionality.
 Pixelarium can support viewing the results and result files of such a library.
 It tries to be as flexible as possible.

 This is still work in progress and will change significantly.